-It is used in a wide range of cosmetic applications due to its stabilizing properties.
-Though they do not degrade in the environment, studies have suggested that they do not pose any threat to the plants or animals as they get destroyed by organisms quickly.
-It is odorless and has an off-white color.
+Ethylene Diamine Tetra Acetic Acid is used in a wide range of cosmetic applications due to its stabilizing properties.
+Though they do not degrade in the environment, studies have suggested that they do not pose any threat to plants or animals as they get destroyed by organisms quickly.
+Ethylene Diamine Tetra Acetic Acid is odorless and has an off-white color.
 Also, it gets readily dissolved in cold water.

-By neutralizing the metallic ions, it stops the deterioration of formulas.
-It is also used in various skincare products because of its potential to weaken the skin barrier to penetrate formulas deeper in the skin cells.
-It stops the bacterial growth in serums and creams and, therefore, proves to be one of the essential cosmetic raw materials that protect the formulas' effectiveness.
+- Skin Care: By neutralizing the metallic ions, stops the deterioration of formulas.
+EDTA is also used in various skincare products because of its potential to weaken the skin barrier to penetrate formulas deeper in the skin cells.
+EDTA stops the bacterial growth in serums and creams and, therefore, proves to be one of the essential cosmetic raw materials that protect the formulas' effectiveness.

-EDTA also helps to balance the formulas' pH level and, therefore, proves to be one of the critical stabilizing agents in cosmetic formulations.
-It does the job of stabilizing the foam-builders, emulsions, and surfactants seamlessly.
-Moreover, it also improves Vitamin C's effectiveness, Vitamin E, and other natural sources of antioxidants.
+- Cobtrol pH Level: EDTA also helps to balance the formulas' pH level and, therefore, proves to be one of the critical stabilizing agents in cosmetic formulations.
+EDTA does the job of stabilizing the foam-builders, emulsions, and surfactants seamlessly.
+Moreover, EDTA also improves Vitamin C's effectiveness, Vitamin E, and other natural sources of antioxidants.

 How to Use Ethylenediamine Tetraacetic Acid (EDTA)?

-Note: People who have sensitive skin might face some irritation after using it.
-Therefore, we suggest such individuals undertake a patch test on their elbow to check whether it is irritation-free or not.
+CAUTION: EDTA is only meant for external applications.
+People who have sensitive skin might face some irritation after using it.
+We suggest such individuals undertake a patch test on their elbow to check whether it is irritation-free or not.

 Have a Question?